Mobile Sports Massage In York – Expert Therapy At Home

 But Is It Just Your Lower Back?

-If prolonged sitting is the reason you’re wanting of a sports massage for lower back pain, it will definitely help.
+If prolonged sitting is the reason you’re wanting a sports massage for your back pain, it will definitely help.
 But the area most in need might not be in your lower back, it could be the muscles of your hips and glutes.
 When you’re in a seated position, your hip muscles contract and become shortened.
 As are your gluteus medius, gluteus minimus and piriformis.
 This means they will tighten up, become inflamed and have reduced blood supply.
 And that can send pain into your lower back.
 The job of those muscles is to assist with hip abduction when you’re walking.
 When they’re tight however, your quadratus lumborum (QL) has to take over.
 This back muscle now has to do a job it wasn’t designed for, which further stresses something that is already a tight and weak.

 Lower Back Pain When Standing

 If your lower back issues are at their worst when you are standing, or straightening up after bending forward, the cause is likely to be related to your hips and glutes.
 As mentioned earlier, sitting for long periods can tighten up those muscles and affect your back.
 But so can prolonged standing.
 This doesn’t mean when you’re walking around or being generally active though.
 It means standing in pretty much the same place.
+Jobs such as a barrista, factory worker or chef are good examples(2).

 Why Is This Bad For Your Muscles?